Just landed your first full-time job? Congratulations!

 Even though your career has just taken off, it’s not too early to start planning for retirement.
 Be it in the form of index funds, stocks, ETFs (exchange-traded funds), ILPs (investment-linked policies), fixed deposit schemes or robo-investors, investing is a way to start planning for your retirement, as well as hedge against inflation.

-4. Insure yourself
+3. Insure yourself

 Further enhance your financial security by purchasing necessary coverage for yourself.
 Besides medical insurance, you should get life insurance which is best purchased when you’re young and healthy as premiums are typically lower.
 In the unfortunate event of terminal illness or untimely death, life insurance gives you the assurance that you and your loved ones will not be saddled with bills.
-A payout could also be your dependents’ financial lifeline if you’re no longer around.
+A payout could also be your dependants’ financial lifeline if you’re no longer around.

 Scoring your first full-time job is wonderful, and once you’ve conquered budgeting, investing, multi-tasking your money and insuring yourself, you can say that when it comes to managing your finances, you’re officially an adult.
 Not only can you look forward to making every dollar you earn go further, you’ll also realise your financial goals with greater certainty.